SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 ```

 So we could easily update/create/delete the user configurations for Strimzi, almost like the native shell
 executables of Apache Kafka.
-Now let's take our final step see how it is done for broker configuration.
+Now let's take our final step to see how it is done for broker configuration.

 ## Broker Configuration